Chatbots-RecAgents/chatbots/README.md

 ## Dependencies
-  In this project, we will be using the OpenAi API, a recommendation engine, and a data processing tool
+  In this project, we will be using the huggingface for the chatbot, a recommendation engine, and a data processing tool

 ## Objectives and Key Results
 ### Objectives